 ManagerInterface is responsible for dispatching events and invoking registered observers.

 Event Framework in Magento 2 Commerce

-It’s needed to say that this is how Event Framework works in Magento 2 Open Source.
+It should be noted that this is how the Event Framework functions in Magento 2 Open Source.

 Switching to Magento 2 Commerce, Magento 2 Event Framework is changed.
 Changes come from